FrontEndFoxes/curriculum/workshop/ch4.md

 So first we're finding the index of the `payload` item inside the `state.favorites` array and removing the one item starting from this index (i.e. we will remove only the `payload` item itself).

-Add the action to commit the `removeFomFavorites` mutation:
+Add the action to commit the `removeFromFavorites` mutation:

 ```js
 removeFromFavorites({ commit }, payload) {